rnfsoft/how-to-import-python-module/ReadMe.md

 Need parent of parent path to access to files in the root folder (parent of parent folder is top label in this example)
 </li>
 <li>
-Add current path to __init__.py to prevent an error of importing silbing files when called from other files
+Add current path to __init__.py to prevent an error of importing silbing files when called from other files eg) a->b->c

     i mport c